Azure/azure-sdk-for-java/README.md

 ## Cognitive Services

-The following projects provide Java APIs for [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/):
+The following projects provide Java APIs for [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/), empowering your applications with intelligent algorithms that enable them to see, hear, speak and understand.

 * <a name="search"></a>*Search*
   * <a name="entity-search"></a>**Entity Search**